-- Demyelinating disorders including multiple sclerosis - Intellectual disability or intellectual developmental disorder when all of the following are present: - o The intellectual disability or intellectual developmental disorders associated with a known or suspected medical cause (e.g., Traumatic Brain Injury, in utero toxin exposure, early seizure disorder, sickle cell disease, genetic disorders); and - o The intellectual disability or intellectual developmental disorder meets all of the following criteria (DSM-5): - Deficits in intellectual function, such as reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing - Deficits in adaptive functioning that result in failure to meet developmental and sociocultural standards for personal independence and social responsibility.
+- o Brain tumors - o Arteriovenous malformations within the brain - Demyelinating disorders including multiple sclerosis - Intellectual disability or intellectual developmental disorder when all of the following are present: - o The intellectual disability or intellectual developmental disorder is associated with a known or suspected medical cause (e.g., Traumatic Brain Injury, in utero toxin exposure, early seizure disorder, sickle cell disease, genetic disorders); and - The intellectual disability or intellectual developmental disorder meets all of the following criteria (DSM-5): - Deficits in intellectual function, such as reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing - Deficits in adaptive functioning that result in failure to meet developmental and sociocultural standards for personal independence and social responsibility.
 Without ongoing support, the adaptive deficits limit functioning in one or more activities of daily life, such as communication, social participation, and independent living across multiple environments, such as home, school, work, and community; and - Onset of intellectual and adaptive deficits during the developmental period Note: The scope of these criteria is applicable only to neuropsychological testing that is covered by the medical benefit.
-These criteria do not apply to evaluate or determine educational interventions. - Encephalopathy including acquired immunodeficiency syndrome (AIDS) encephalopathy, human immunodeficiency virus (HIV) encephalopathy, hepatic encephalopathy, Lyme disease encephalopathy including neuroborreliosis, Wernicke'sWernicke's encephalopathy and systemic lupus erythematosus (SLE) encephalopathy - Neurocognitive Disorders including Mild Cognitive Impairment (MCI), Dementia or symptoms of dementia such as memory impairment or memory loss (including Alzheimer's and extrapyramidal disorders such as Parkinson's disease) that is associated with a new onset or progressive memory loss and a decline in at least one of the following cognitive domains (DSM-5): - Complex attention - O Executive function - O Learning and memory - Language - • Perceptual-motor - O Social cognition - Neurotoxin exposure with at least one of the following: Demonstrated serum levels of neurotoxins
+These criteria do not apply to evaluate or determine educational interventions. - Encephalopathy including acquired immunodeficiency syndrome (AIDS) encephalopathy, human immunodeficiency virus (HIV) encephalopathy, hepatic encephalopathy, Lyme disease encephalopathy including neuroborreliosis, Wernicke's encephalopathy and systemic lupus erythematosus (SLE) encephalopathy - Neurocognitive Disorders including Mild Cognitive Impairment (MCI), Dementia or symptoms of dementia such as memory impairment or memory loss (including Alzheimer's and extrapyramidal disorders such as Parkinson's disease) that is associated with a new onset or progressive memory loss and a decline in at least one of the following cognitive domains (DSM-5): - o Complex attention - o Executive function - o Learning and memory - o Language - o Perceptual-motor - o Social cognition - Neurotoxin exposure with at least one of the following: - o Demonstrated serum levels of neurotoxins - o Individual with one or more of the following: - Documented prenatal alcohol, drug, or toxin exposure - History of radiation therapy or chemotherapy - Seizure disorder including individuals with epilepsy - Stroke - Traumatic Brain Injury (TBI)

-Neuropsychological Testing Under the Medical Benefit (for Louisiana Only) UnitedHealthcare Community Plan Medical Policy
+$\label{thm:constraint} \mbox{Neuropsychological Testing Under the Medical Benefit \mbox{(for Louisiana Only)}} \\ \mbox{UnitedHealthcare Community Plan Medical Policy}$

-- o Individual with documented prenatal alcohol, drug, or toxin exposureone or more of the following: - Documented prenatal alcohol, drug, or toxin exposure - History of radiation therapy or chemotherapy - Seizure disorder including individuals with epilepsy and individuals being considered for epilepsy surgery - Stroke - Traumatic Brain Injury (TBI) - Traumatic Brain Injury (TBI) - The individual is being considered for a medical or surgical procedure that may affect brain function (e.g., epilepsy surgery, resection of brain tumors or arteriovenous malformations, deep brain stimulation, stem cell or organ transplants)
+• The individual is being considered for a medical or surgical procedure that may affect brain function (e.g., epilepsy surgery, resection of brain tumors or arteriovenous malformations, deep brain stimulation, stem cell or organ transplants)